 Tally takes care of all the hard parts: it decides which credit cards to pay first, makes sure you don’t miss any due dates, etc.

 Plus, if your credit cards have higher interest rates than what Tally offers you (which is often the case), you’ll be saving money as well.

 If you choose to pull the payment trigger personally, the You Pay option is the way to go.
-With this, Tally sends you a reminder before your credit payment’s deadline.
-You can then pay for this using Tally’s linked checking account, or you can make payments through the card issuer’s site like you would normally do.
+With this, Tally sends you a reminder before your credit payment deadline.
+You can then pay for this using Tally’s linked checking account, or you can make payments through the card issuer’s site as you would normally do.

 Whichever option you deem necessary for your use is up to you.
 If you later decide that you want Tally Pay for certain cards but you prefer the You Pay option on others, it is worth noting that Tally lets you choose either option for each card.

 When you have debt from multiple credit cards, figuring out which one to pay off first can be challenging.